 - Deadline: Spring

-- Each fellowships will provide a $4,000 stipend for an 8-10 week research or project period
+- Each fellowship will provide a $4,000 stipend for an 8-10 week research or project period

 - Any currently enrolled first-year, sophomore or junior is eligible to submit a proposal and apply.
 Applicants must be continuing at the College in the Fall following their fellowship.